 It all started with three sentence I needed in Hokkien to quote in this post.
 And thus begin the search engine journey to uncover more about my real mother tongue.

 But first pardon me for some thoughts and rant…

 By the way, his post was written in a whimsical approach.
 It started one morning when I woke up on the wrong underside of the sofa.
 However, if you still find this post repulsive or varying in any other way that you are entitled to perceived.
 Be it in a nationalistic, linguistic, historical accuracy and/or religiosity way, but not limited to.
 I will be humbled by your acknowledgement that like you, we both are entitled to our dissimilitude point of view.
 I am hereby truly grateful of our mutual endorsement.
 If you haven’t cultivate a sense of humor in your evolution by now, here is a great opportunity for you.
-If you only have a attention span of the TikTok generation.
-Perhaps may I suggest you to skip the early section and head straight down to the main topic that click-baited you.
+If you have a very short attention span, a.k.a The Goldfish Effect.
+Perhaps may I suggest you to skip the first section and head straight down to the main topic.

 Table of Content

 - Fukien People’s Government

 - Linguistic Imperialism as Unification